Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Theory

 \subsection{Escape Timescale}

-Weak, diffusive two-body relaxation dominates escape from evolved GCs (e.g., \citealt{SpitzerShapiro1972}; W23).
-So while various strong encounters propel some bodies to $\Etilde\gg 1$, ejecting them on the crossing timescale $t_c$, most bodies first satisfy the escape criterion by slowly random-walking in energy to $\Etilde>0$, remaining at $\Etilde\ll 1$ for many relaxation times.
-Since the necks about L1/L2 are narrow for $\Etilde\ll 1$, relaxation-induced PEs may take many $t_c$ to `find' and escape through these necks.
-Due to the infinite twisting/branching of the invariant manifolds for escape, this is true regardless of whether such bodies start inside one of the manifolds or diffuse into one via scattering and evolution of $\phieff$.
-So the \textit{escape timescale} $\Delta t_{\rm esc}$ between satisfying $\Etilde>0$ and crossing beyond $r_t$ is typically ${\gg}t_c$, distributed with a tail at lower $\Delta t_{\rm esc}$ due to ejections via strong encounters.
+Weak, diffusive two-body relaxation has long been known to dominate energy transport in GCs \citep[e.g.,][]{Ambartsumian1937, Spitzer1940, Chandrasekhar1942}.
+Despite some early caveats in the idealized context of isolated GCs \citep[e.g.,][]{Henon1960,Henon1969}, relaxation therefore naturally dominates escape from GCs in a tidal field (e.g., \citealt{SpitzerShapiro1972}; W23).
+So while various strong encounters propel some bodies to $\Etilde\gg 1$, ejecting them on the crossing timescale $t_c$, most bodies first acquire sufficient energy to escape by gradually random-walking in energy to $\Etilde>0$, remaining at $\Etilde\ll 1$ for potentially many relaxation times.